 5.1 The Local Academy Council has overall responsibility for ensuring that there are sufficient measures in place to safeguard the children in their establishment.
 It is recommended that a nominated governor for child protection is appointed to take lead responsibility.

-5.2 The nominated governor for child protection is: NAME Mr C Longmore 5.3 In particular the Local Academy Council ensures that:
+one the hermitated governor for arms protection to: NAME Mrs L Westwood 5.3 In particular the Local Academy Council ensures that: